Are you looking to jumpstart your creative career? Then you need to create a portfolio website.

 All this information is given to you upon opening his website, complete with links to each successful project.

-This is one of the best ways to write a summary for a website.
-Perfectly compact information which doesn’t make the visitors work too hard.
+This is one of the best ways to write a summary for a website: information presented in a compact way that doesn’t make the visitors work too hard.

 Studio Schurk is an animation and illustration studio.
 This is immediately evident on their homepage, which has some examples of their work as the background.